Dark Kinetic Heating of Exoplanets and Brown Dwarfs

 We now investigate the complementarity of dark kinetic heating of multiple astrophysical objects, all of which have not previously been considered for detectable dark kinetic heating due to their low escape velocities.
 We will demonstrate that depending on the parameter space of interest, certain objects offer better discovery potential or constraints than others.
 We will also show that the benchmark kinetic heating signals calculated in the previous sections for brown dwarfs are not ruled out already by other objects.
 We will consider three targets in addition to brown dwarfs/exoplanets: white dwarfs, nuclear-burning stars such as our Sun, and the Earth.
 We also comment on this effect in neutron stars.

 \begin{itemize} \item \textit{White dwarfs:} White dwarfs are smaller but more massive than a brown dwarf, and have gravitational capture rates similar to that of a brown dwarf.
 However, white dwarfs have higher background temperatures, and thus require more dark heating to provide a detectable signal.
 White dwarfs have previously been considered in the context of dark matter heating~\cite{Mochkovitch:1985vi,Moskalenko:2006mk,Hooper:2010es,McCullough:2010ai,Krall:2017xij,Curtin:2020tkm,Panotopoulos:2020kuo,Bell:2021fye,Ramirez-Quezada:2022uou,DeRocco:2022rze}, but only in Globular clusters where the dark matter content may be high enough to overcome large heat backgrounds (though the dark matter content in considered systems such as Messier 4 is highly uncertain~\cite{Moore:1995pb,Saitoh:2005tt}).
+Other recent analyses have explored the ignition of Type-Ia supernovae from localized heating by heavy asymmetric point-like dark matter \cite{Bramante:2015cua,Acevedo:2019gre,Janish:2019nkk} and composite states \cite{Graham:2018efk,Acevedo:2020avd,Raj:2023azx}.
 Thanks to our dark kinetic heating effect, dark matter signals can be possible in the local position where the dark matter density is instead well known.